 This page is arranged in alphabetical order of the names of the docks rather than geographical location.
-The docks in Birkenhead were built around a tidal inlet that was called the Wallesey Pool.
+Most of the docks in Birkenhead were built around a tidal inlet that was called the Wallesey Pool.

 The map below shows the relationship between the various docks for which there are postcards in the collection apart from Grayston Rollo and Clover Docks which was situated to the south of Woodside Landing Stage and north of the former Cammell Laird shipyard.

 Bidston Dock was built at the far West end of the Great Float and was opened in 1933 to handle mainly iron ore.
 The dock was closed in the late 1990s and used for landfill.

 A group of docks were built close to the river and

 the main body of water became known as The Great Float.
 It is split into two large docks - East Float and West Float that run approximately 2 miles from the Mersey

 with over 4 miles of quays.
 The docks were an important flour milling centre with huge buildings most of which have now been demolished.
 The remaining warehouses